MayamaTakeshi/sip-lab/README.md

 ### Installation

+This is an node.js addon and it is known to work on Ubuntu 18.04, Ubuntu 20.04, Debian 10 and Debian 11 (it is known to not work on Debian 8 unless you build the addon yourself).
+It is discributed with prebuild binaries for node.js 15.0.0 and above (it is possible to use older versions of node but you will need to build the addon yourself).

 This will require you to have some libraries installed.
 So do:
 ```
 apt install build-essential automake autoconf libtool libspeex-dev libopus-dev libsdl2-dev libavdevice-dev libswscale-dev libv4l-dev libopencore-amrnb-dev libopencore-amrwb-dev libvo-amrwbenc-dev libopus-dev libsdl2-dev libopencore-amrnb-dev libopencore-amrwb-dev libvo-amrwbenc-dev libboost-dev libtiff-dev libpcap-dev libssl-dev uuid-dev